How to care for geraniums

 What kind of soil do Geraniums want?

-It’s always best to use good well-composted soil that is loamy and drains well if you are planting them in the ground.
-If you live in places where it does not freeze, they will last all year long (perennial) providing you care for them accordingly.
+It’s always best to use good, well-composted soil that is loamy and drains well if you are planting them in the ground.
+If you live in places where it does not freeze, they will last all year long (perennial), providing you care for them accordingly.

-Use a good potting mix or so if you are planting them in containers.
+Use a good potting mix, or so if you are planting them in containers.
 The main thing to remember is to make sure your pots drain well.
 They can easily develop root rot if the root system stays in water too long.

 Feeding Geraniums

-If you want your geraniums to look bright and beautiful you should fertilize them about twice per month.
-A good all-purpose 20-20-20 fertilizer will work well, however, if your plant is not blooming you might want to purchase fertilizer with a higher concentration of phosphorus, something like BR-61’s 9-58-8 analysis will help with making fresh flowers.
+If you want your geraniums to look bright and beautiful, you should fertilize them about twice per month.
+A good all-purpose 20-20-20 fertilizer will work well; however, if your plant is not blooming, you might want to purchase fertilizer with a higher concentration of phosphorus.
+Something like BR-61’s 9-58-8 analysis will help with making fresh flowers.
 Remember to water your plants first before applying fertilizer.
 The best seasonal time to feed Geraniums is in early spring.
 Hold off feeding during the winter season.

 Where to place Geraniums

-You can place them in full sun but if you live in a hot arid climate zone, they will do better with the morning sun and afternoon shade.
+You can place them in full sun, but if you live in a hot arid climate zone, they will do better with the morning sun and afternoon shade.
 In the patio or courtyard in the afternoon, shade works well.
-Placing underneath a large shade tree that provides filtered light is good.
+Placing it underneath a large shade tree that provides filtered light is good.

 Put them in hanging baskets and place them on the patio or hang them around the courtyard.